 We performed the initial string quartet miniatures live at The Pollinator Party, on Thursday July 27, 2017, as well as a house-concert performance in Minneapolis the following evening.
 Stay tuned for a live-recorded video of this performance very soon..

-Bee-Sharp Honeybee will culminate in 2019, in a large-scale full length string orchestra work with a live hive of honeybees, and animated visuals developed from hand-illustrated graphic scores of the music, based on the way a bee-hive functions.
+Bee-Sharp Honeybee will culminate in 2019, in a large-scale full length string orchestra work with a live hive of honeybees, and animated projections.

-We are recipients of the Eric Stokes Award for 2018, and huge thanks goes to following: The Finzi Trust, APRA AMCOS Art Music Fund, The UMN Bee Research Lab & Bee Squad, Jared Miller, Deacon & Jenny Warner, Kurt Weimer, Celia and Ron Wirth, Film North, Emily Downes, Marcie LaCerte, Sam Ballis, Fiona Toth-Gillies, MN Hobby Beekeepers Association, Minneapolis Parks and Recreation Board, and many more yet to come on the next stage..
+We were recipients of the Eric Stokes Award for 2018, and huge thanks goes to following: The Finzi Trust, APRA AMCOS Art Music Fund, The UMN Bee Research Lab & Bee Squad, Jared Miller, Deacon & Jenny Warner, Kurt Weimer, Celia and Ron Wirth, Film North, Emily Downes, Marcie LaCerte, Sam Ballis, Fiona Toth-Gillies, MN Hobby Beekeepers Association, Minneapolis Parks and Recreation Board, and many more yet to come on the next stage..

 With thanks to: